Zeekr 7X: Asia

+Hong Kong

+The Zeekr 7X was launched in Hong Kong in June 2025, with three variants: 7X (Standard RWD), 7X Plus (Long Range RWD) and 7X Platinum (Performance AWD).

 Malaysia

 The Zeekr 7X was first introduced in Malaysia in May 2025 at the 2025 Malaysia Autoshow and was launched in Malaysia on 22 August 2025.
-In Malaysia, it is available with three variants: RWD Standard, RWD Long Range, and AWD Performance.
+In Malaysia, it is available with three variants: RWD Standard, RWD Long Range and AWD Performance.
+In August 2026, the Black Nova model was made available limited to 200 units.

+Philippines

+The 7X was launched in the Philippines on 7 July 2025, coincided with the opening of the first Zeekr showroom in the Philippines.
+It is available with two variants: Long Range RWD and Performance AWD.

 Singapore

 The Zeekr 7X was launched in Singapore on 26 September 2025, with three variants: Standard RWD, Long Range RWD and Performance AWD.

+South Korea

+The Zeekr 7X was launched in South Korea on 5 June 2026, with three variants: Pro (Standard RWD), Max (Long Range RWD) and Ultra (Performance AWD).

 Thailand

-The Zeekr 7X was launched in Thailand on 15 August 2025, with three variants: Standard RWD, Long Range RWD, and Performance AWD.
+The Zeekr 7X was launched in Thailand on 15 August 2025, with three variants: Standard RWD, Long Range RWD and Performance AWD.

 Europe

 The Zeekr 7X became available to order in the Netherlands, Sweden and Norway since December 2024.
 The vehicle will be delivered to these markets in mid-2025.
 In Europe, the Zeekr 7X is available in three variants, Core RWD, Long Range RWD, and Privilege AWD, the latter being a dual-motor four-wheel-drive model.
-The European market model is not available with the Zeekr Stargate interactive LCD display on the front of the vehicle.
+The European market model is not available with the Zeekr Stargate interactive LCD on the front of the vehicle.